 I walked along and after a little while I saw a man approaching me.
 He seemed to pull something out of his pocket and I thought to myself that he was going to give me something.
 It looked like a piece of paper.
 As he passed by he asked if he could give me a gospel tract.
 I said sure.
 He said “God loves you” and kept walking.
 I smiled to myself as I flipped through the little tract.
 I told God thank you that there was still people who were willing to share his love.

 A little while down the path I saw writing in the dirt….”Jesus, Lord & King”.
 Ahh!
 Here was my surprise!
-I loved it.
 I knew it must have been this gentlemen that took the time to bend down and write it.
 His heart must be so full that he just can’t help but share.
 Great…I got a few shots.
 (Will put that on facebook! lol)

 It had been an eventful walk.
 8:00 in the morning.
 Hardly anyone there and yet still God gave me little tidbits of himself.
 I was so glad that I had made the choice to go.